 You can register for the GMAT on the official website.
 You can take the GMAT an unlimited number of times but only once within any 16-day period and no more than five times within any 12-month period.

-You can cancel your GMAT or GMAT Online for a partial refund if you cancel in advance of your test administration:
+You can cancel your GMAT for a partial refund if you cancel in advance of your test administration:

 You can read more about GMAT refunds and fees here.

-The GMAT Quantitative Reasoning and Integrated Reasoning sections both include math questions.
-The Quantitative Reasoning section consists of 31 questions (problem solving and data sufficiency), encompassing topics drawn primarily from arithmetic, algebra, and geometry.
-The Integrated Reasoning section consists of 12 questions, encompassing multi-source reasoning, interpretation of graphics, two-part analysis, and table analysis.
+The GMAT Quantitative Reasoning consists of 21 questions, encompassing topics drawn primarily from arithmetic and algebra.
+The Data Insights section consists of 20 questions, including multi-source reasoning, graphics interpretation, two-part analysis, data sufficiency, and table analysis.

 Many students find the math tested on the GMAT to be challenging, but it is also learnable.
 With rigorous study of the concepts and practice applying them, all students can improve their GMAT math skills.
 In our experience, studying for the GMAT through one-on-one tutoring yields the best results because an experienced tutor can provide you with an individualized program tailored to your strengths and weaknesses and help you achieve your top score.

-No, you cannot bring a calculator to your GMAT administration.
-Calculators are not allowed on the Quantitative, Verbal, or AWA sections of the GMAT; an on-screen calculator will be provided for use during the Integrated Reasoning section only.
+You cannot bring a calculator to your GMAT administration.
+An on-screen calculator will be provided for use during the Data Insights section only.
 But don’t worry—GMAT questions are written in ways that do not require lengthy computation.
 Make sure to practice without using a calculator so that you get used to solving problems without one.

 Because it takes time to learn all of the underlying math, reading, logic, grammar, and writing concepts and to practice applying them on timed practice tests, we recommend that students prepare for the GMAT with study sessions, tutoring, and timed practice testing multiple times per week for several months.